AEADataEditor/replication-template-development/sample-language-report.md

 **Conditional on making the requested changes to the manuscript and the openICPSR deposit prior to publication, the replication package is accepted.**

 (This means the author must still make a few changes to the openICPSR deposit, AND there are changes to the paper, but typically, these changes can be made to the paper during copy-editing, and the paper will be marked "accepted, forthcoming")

+The following text is added to the "Manuscript" section:

+> [REQUIRED] If making changes to the manuscript, please describe in a response letter to the Editor and Data Editor any deviations from the conditionally accepted version (as approved by the Editor), especially of key estimates or outcomes.
+Email that response letter to dataeditor@aeapubs.org, referencing the manuscript number.

 ### A warning which sometimes needs to be made explicit